 In approximately 30% of women taking Clomid, their cervical mucus will become hostile to sperm, thereby preventing conception.
 Read more…

 So in conclusion, modern treatment try to correct hormonal imbalance through various hormone stimulating drugs.
 This may set right anovulatory cycle and bring back natural ovulation in some women.

 Why prescription medicine doesn’t work for many…

 Modern treatment can correct hormonal imbalance temporarily.
 But it can never fix it permanently.
 Because your hormonal problem is dietary and the lifestyle problem and therefore, you can correct this only through diets and lifestyle changes.
-That is why prescription medicine works for some woman but doesn’t work for others.
+That is why prescription medicine works for some women but doesn’t work for others.

 Now you know the pros and cons of modern treatment.
 The 2nd option to treat your anovulatory cycle is natural methods.
 Let’s discuss this.